Mallikarjun-Roddannavar/ai-testcase-designer-mcp/README.md

     ```

 4. **Configure the server in your MCP client**

-    - For Claude Desktop or any MCP-compatible client, add the following server configuration:
+    #### a.
+Claude Desktop or any MCP-compatible client

+    - Add the following server configuration:

       - **On MacOS:**
         `~/Library/Application Support/Claude/claude_desktop_config.json`